 In the lead up to this meeting, the Stillbirth CRE with Stillbirth Foundation Australia, facilitated a collaborative response to inform the development of the Stillbirth National Action Plan.
 The process to do this is outlined in the document 'Towards a Stillbirth National Action Plan: a preparatory document' (see below).

 On the fifth of December Health Minister Greg Hunt hosted the National Stillbirth Roundtable meeting in Canberra.
 The Roundtable brought together key experts on stillbirth to review the draft Stillbirth National Action Plan.
-The finalised action plan is projected to be released in late 2020.
-We will announce any new developments, as they come to light, on this page.
 Read the Stillbirth CRE and Health Minister Greg Hunt’s media releases below.

 The Australian Government response to the Senate Select Committee on Stillbirth Research and Education report was released in July 2019.
 This document outlines the Government action toward each recommendation outlined in the Senate Select Committees report.
 A copy of the document is available from the Parliament of Australia website, or can be accessed below.

 We made some important changes to the 'Submission to Inform the Stillbirth National Action Plan’ .
 This includes updates to Priority 5: Supporting Bereaved Parents.
 In addition to a number of content changes to Action 5.1, a new action plan has been submitted which addresses the critical need to expand the provision of support for bereaved parents (Action 5.2).
 The updated version of this draft document is available below (Version 3).